 NHTI is your most affordable option in higher education.
 Below you can compare the cost of a typical 3-credit course to costs of other private and public institutions.
 You can see more at Tuition and Fees.

 What does "accessibility" mean to you?

 - Getting there easily.
 NHTI is centrally located in the state's capital city, a half-hour's drive from Manchester, Franklin/Tilton, Hillsboro/Henniker, or Northwood.
 Don't want to commute?
 We are also the only community college in New Hampshire offering on-campus housing.
 Directions and Map

 - Scheduling Flexibility.
 NHTI recognizes that some students cannot attend traditional daytime classes.
-That's why we offer Evening, Weekend, Distance Learning and Online classes through our Division of Online and Continuing Education.
+That's why we offer Evening, Weekend, Hybrid and Online classes through our Division of Online and Continuing Education.
 Some programs also have summer classes.
 NHTI offers rolling admissions for most programs.
 You may apply at any time for the next academic session.

 - Speaking My Language.
 The Office of Cross-Cultural Education & English for Speakers of Other Languages (ESOL) offers courses to help non-native speakers develop English language proficiency for academic success, career development, and effective communication.
 ESOL tutoring and support services are available to all NHTI students.

 - Accommodating My Disability.
 At NHTI, students with disabilities have equal opportunity to pursue programs of study, and must meet the same academic and technical standards as all other students.
 The Office of Disabilities Services will assist eligible students with Reasonable Accommodation Plans (RAPs), equipment loans, tutoring, diagnostic testing referrals, and other support services.